yashsaxena972/fashion_intelligence/README.md

 # fashion_intelligence
-ASP.NET Web App developed for Flipkart GRiD 2.0
+ASP.NET Web App developed for Flipkart GRiD 2.0 by Yash Saxena.

 The web app fetches and displays the top trending designs from multiple Fashion e-commerce websites sorted on the basis of an intelligent algorithm that judges the trendiness of the product based on various factors.